Frequently Asked Questions

 Hover over the Tracking Inbox and click ‘Patient’.

-Click on your first name, then a blue ‘Print Card’ box should appear at the top of your screen.
+a blue ‘Print Card’ box should appear at the top left of your screen.

 How much medicine can I possess legally under Utah’s medical cannabis program?